GoogleChromeLabs/comlink/README.md

 const newProxy = Comlink.wrap(port);
 ```

+## TypeScript

+Comlink does provide TypeScript types.
+When you `expose()` something of type `T`, the corresponding `wrap()` call will return something of type `Comlink.Remote<T>`.
+While this type has been battle-tested over some time now, it is implemented on a best-effort basis.
+There are some nuances that are incredibly hard if not impossible to encode correctly in TypeScript’s type system.
+It _may_ sometimes be necessary to force a certain type using `as unknown as <type>`.

 ## Node

 Comlink works with Node’s [`worker_threads`][worker_threads] module.
 Take a look at the example in the `docs` folder.